Super-brawl-team/epsilon/poincare/doc/tree.md

 ### Pushing nodes

 The most basic way to create trees from scratch is to push nodes successively at the end of the TreeStack.
-The `SharedTreeStack` global object have push methods for each kind of node:
+The `SharedTreeStack` global object has push methods for each kind of node:

 ```cpp
 // pushing an Add (addition) node with two-children